 Izakayas are Japanese-style pub/bars that are popular for dining with colleagues or friends.
 Similar to Spanish tapas bars, diners choose a selection of small dishes to share.
 Beer, sake, shochu (焼酎, a kind of Japanese spirit) or chu-hi (酎ハイ, highballs made with shochu) are all available.
 You may receive an otoshi (お通し, a small dish of food) just after you arrive or with your first drink, which is not free and usually costs a few hundred yen.
 Tabehoudai (食べ放題, all-you-can-eat) and nomihoudai (飲み放題, all-you-can-drink) courses are often available at larger chains.

 Kaitenzushi (“回転寿司”, Conveyor Belt Sushi)

 Kaitenzushi restaurants are a cheap and fun option for sushi-lovers.
 You can choose from the many appetizing selections that travel around on a small conveyor belt in front of you, or order directly from one of the chefs.
 Water and green tea is usually self-service, with a hot water faucet at each table to make tea.
 The color of the dishes is used to indicate the price, and the number of dishes are counted to calculate the bill.
-Each plate costs typically costs from 100 to 500 yen.Kappa Sushi , Sushiro and Kura Zushi (Japanese only) are some kaitenzushi chains that have a fixed price of 100 yen per plate.
+Each plate costs typically costs from 100 to 500 yen.Kappa Sushi (Japanese only) , Sushiro and Kura Zushi are famous kaitenzushi chains in Japan.

 You can choose from the many appetizing selections that travel around on a small conveyor belt in front of you.
 Each plate costs about 100 Yen to 500 Yen.
 The color of the dish is used to indicate the prices.